Kassym-Jomart Tokayev: Relations with the United States

 Tokayev met with United States Secretary of State Condoleezza Rice and Barry Lowenkron, the U.S. Assistant Secretary of State for Human Rights, on 25 September 2006 in Rice's suite at the Waldorf-Astoria hotel.
 According to Anne Gearan, a diplomatic writer for the Associated Press, the U.S. wanted to improve its relations with Kazakhstan.
-Kazakh oil output was expected to significantly increase, along with other Central Asian countries whom were "more authoritarian, too unstable, too poor, or a combination of all three."
-Prior to her meeting with Tokayev, when Rice was asked whether human rights or energy "would top the agenda" for the meeting with Tokayev, she refused to answer.
+Kazakh oil output was expected to significantly increase, along with other Central Asian countries, which were "more authoritarian, too unstable, too poor, or a combination of all three."
+Before she met with Tokayev, Rice was asked whether human rights or energy "would top the agenda" for the meeting with Tokayev, but he refused to answer.
 The United States State Department released a statement saying the diplomats discussed Kazakhstan's cooperation in Afghanistan and Iraq and expressed hope for "a multidimensional relationship with Kazakhstan, which includes U.S. encouragement for continuing reforms."

+Middle Eastern affairs

 Jordan

-On February 19, 2025, His Majesty King Abdullah II of Jordan met with President Kassym-Jomart Tokayev of Kazakhstan in Astana.
+On 19 February 2025, His Majesty King Abdullah II of Jordan met with President Kassym-Jomart Tokayev of Kazakhstan in Astana.
 During their discussions, both leaders agreed to expand mutual investments and enhance trade relations between their countries.
 President Tokayev congratulated King Abdullah II on the 25th anniversary of his reign, commending his efforts in promoting sustainable growth and elevating Jordan's international standing.